wp-plugins/mstw-schedules-scoreboards/readme.txt

 == Changelog ==

+= 1.3 =
+* Corrected bug that affected schedule sliders with only one game displayed on them.
+* Corrected bug with CSS loads.
+* Updated CSS stylesheet loading as described on this manual page.

 = 1.2 =
 * Added a scoreboard 'ticker' shortcode - a slider of games & scores intended for the top of pages.
 * Added a Scoreboard Settings tab to the plugin's Settings admin screen.